Mode of Attendance: Full-time

 This course provides a critical introduction to NGOs, the nature and impact of social protest, how they have interacted and influenced each other, and how they have globalised.
 It questions the perception that NGOs offer an alternative to state-led or top-down development models, considers the concept and the use of humanitarian intervention in diverse contexts and explores the extent to which social movements are posing a challenge to neoliberalism.
 It examines both the theoretical basis for NGO and social movement strategies for social change as well as their practical implications, and draws on a number of case studies, exploring what kind of development and change is possible.

-Accommodation is available at an extra fee of £700 for 20 nights.
-For more details of how to reserve a room please visit our accommodation page.
+Accommodation is available to Summer School students at the SOAS Halls of Residence, Dinwiddy House.
+For details of how to book a room please visit the Dinwiddy House accommodation page.

 Students are usually able to obtain credits from their home institution and typically our courses receive 3 credits in the US system and 7.5 ECTS in the European system.
 If you intend to claim credits from your home institution, please check the requirements with them before you enrol.
 We will be happy to assist you in any way we can, however please be aware that the decision to award credits rests with your home institution.

 Assessment will be optional and will vary for each course.
 Participants will be provided with a certificate of attendance and transcripts will be available on request.

 You will also be able to enjoy our social programme, starting with a welcome party and an optional river cruise on the Thames for a small additional charge.
 Details about how to book will be communicated to you once you are registered.
 You will also receive discount codes for day trips and overnight tours with our partner International Friends.